bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/03_C/03_Application_compilation.rst

     ...

-    Command successful. # The worker for x86_64-linux-gnu compiled successfuly
+    Command successful. # The worker for x86_64-linux-gnu compiled successfully

 *[The previous output has been cut for simplicity]*